AI Workshop: learn to build apps with AI →

 An if/else statement is great when you have a few options to choose.

-When they are too many however it might be overkill.
+When there are too many, however, it might be overkill.
 Your code will look too complex.

 In this case you might want to use a switch conditional: